drgerg/ohd/SetupRaspianForOhd.md

 username as well.
 There are a couple of different ways to change the default username but I found the following method the easiest.

-In order to change the username 'pi' we will have to log in a the root user since it's not possible to rename an account while your logged into it.
-To log in as root user first we have to enable it, to do so type the following command whilst logged in as the default pi user:
+In order to change the username 'pi' we will have to log in as the root user since it's not possible to rename an account while your logged into it.
+To log in as root user first we have to enable it, to do so type the following command while logged in as the default pi user:

 ```$ sudo passwd root```